Proximal Humerus Fracture (Broken Shoulder)

 X-rays of a 2-part proximal humerus fracture treated without surgery.

 Figure 5: X-rays of a 2-part proximal humerus fracture treated without surgery.
-The image on the left was taken 2 weeks after injury and the image on the right shows the fracture healed 9 months later.
+The image on the left was taken 2 weeks after injury and the image on the right shows the patient after 9 months.
+The fracture is healed.

 Figure 6: X-rays of a 3-part proximal humerus fracture before and after surgery.